kent-map/kent/theatre/canterbury-theatre.md

 In 1898, the ‘Sarah Thorne Dramatic Company’ presented Dion Boucicault’s ‘The Flying Scud’ at the Theatre Royal, Canterbury.
 In the play, the hero, Tom Meredith, the villain Grindley Goodge, the comic lead, Nat Gosling and Katey Rideout obsessively follow the fortunes of the eponymous racehorse, and its preparation for the Epsom races.
 It is from this play where the phrase “I’ve got to see a man about a dog” comes.
 Sarah Thorne, who was manager of the Theatre Royal in Margate, is best known for opening the first acting school in England which later moved to Chatham.

-At The Beaney...

-The Canterbury museum has many playbills for performances on stages in the city.

-Playbill no.15 - Joseph Grimaldi plays ‘Bob Acres’ in Richard Brinsley Sheridan’s five part comedy, “The Rivals”.
+On Tuesday, May 6th, 1817, Joseph Grimaldi, whose services had been procured by Mr Dowton, played ‘Bob Acres’ in Richard Brinsley Sheridan’s five part comedy, “The Rivals” at Canterbury Theatre.
 Grimaldi came from a family of dancers and had performed as a child at Sadler’s Wells, London.
-Underneath “Canterbury Theatre, Tuesday, May 6th, 1817”, reads:

-“Having received information that his services are not required at The Theatre Royal, Covent Garden this eve, Mr.Dowton has availed himself of the opportunity and begs leave to announce that he will appear for one night more....”

-Grimaldi sings one of his best loved songs; ‘Tipitywichet’, before playing ‘Scaramouch’(spelt without the ‘e’ on playbill) in “DON JUAN or the Libertine Destroyed”.
+Grimaldi sung one of his best loved songs; ‘Tipitywichet’, before playing ‘Scaramouch’ [sic][^ref1] in “DON JUAN or the Libertine Destroyed”.
 Scaramouche was a stock character from commedia dell’arte, an unreliable servant.

 Joseph Grimaldi is remembered as creator of the modern clown, many of his reminiscences are in his memoir, edited by Charles Dickens.
 Thomas Dibdin, also employed in Mrs. Baker’s troupe, recommended Grimaldi for the clown in his successful 1806 pantomime, “Harlequin and Mother Goose”.